isomerpages/nlb-learning/_arts/Adults & Seniors/Content.md

 <a target="\_blank" href="https://catalogue.nlb.gov.sg/cgi-bin/spydus.exe/ENQ/WPAC/BIBENQ?SETLVL=1&BRN=203062814"><img alt="Book Cover for Urban Potters" style="width:300px; text-align:left;" src="/images/Arts/AS/OCPL-18.jpeg"></a>

-<p>‘’This is a book that I thoroughly enjoyed flipping through, absorbing each page and its sumptious images without thought.
-The title provides great insight into how other potters and ceramists go about their lives and artistic practices in cities.’’ – Ummu Nabilah</p>
+<p>"This is a book that I thoroughly enjoyed flipping through, absorbing each page and its sumptious images without thought.
+The title provides great insight into how other potters and ceramists go about their lives and artistic practices in cities." – Ummu Nabilah</p>

 <p><a target="\_blank" href=" https://catalogue.nlb.gov.sg/cgi-bin/spydus.exe/ENQ/WPAC/BIBENQ?SETLVL=1&BRN=203062814">Find out more here</a>.</p>